No Kill Resolution Guidelines

 You can help save cats and dogs in your community by working with your city council or other legislative body to pass a no-kill resolution.
 Resolutions officially confirm government bodies’ support of a particular issue, making a no-kill resolution a great way to garner political support for saving animals’ lives.
 Best Friends Animal Society believes that no-kill resolutions are one way to help achieve no-kill nationwide by 2025.

 Implementing effective resolutions and ordinances at the local level is an important part of creating and sustaining community-wide no-kill.
-Taking time to assess existing legislation and identify areas of improvement is a critical first step.
+Taking time to assess existing legislation and identifying areas of improvement is a critical first step.
 The following guidelines will help you develop an understanding of no-kill and offer you a road map for passing a no-kill resolution.

 A no-kill community is one that acts on the belief that every healthy, adoptable dog and healthy cat should be saved, and that its focus should be on saving as many lives as possible through pet adoption, spay/neuter, trap-neuter-return and other community support programs rather than achieving a specific numerical outcome.